sunfounder/picar-x/docs/source/ezblock_face_detection.rst

 Face Detection
 ======================

 In addition to color detection, PiCar-X also provides face detection.
-Here we use Joystick to adjust the direction of the camera and let the faces number be displayed in the debug monitor.
+Here we use Joystick to adjust the direction of the camera and let the faces number be displayed in the debug monitor.

 **TIPS**